leslie-alldridge/tech-voting-v2/README.md

 - Color the comments box different for Laurence and Rob

-- Spin up profile pictures so we can compare between no profile picture or with a profile picture
-- leave search for now, but we can always add it to search description too.

 ### In progress

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.

 - decided to add badge, just need to change it so badges show on page load, instead of toggle

-* create a status for 'closed' and allow admins to delete the idea.

 * enhanced styling

 ### Done

+- create a status for 'closed' and allow admins to delete the idea.
 - Leave trophy badge for admin comments
 - fixed up navbar styling
 - category selection styling needs to maintain when filtering by category (just need to add the ID) and also want to keep current filter as the 'active' dropdown item